Diagnostic Safety Centers of Excellence

 Diagnostic Accuracy Through Advancing EHR displaY, Education, and Surveillance (DATA-EYES)

-- Jeffrey A Gold, Oregon Health and Science University
+- Jeffrey A. Gold, Oregon Health and Science University

 - David W. Bates, Brigham and Women's Hospital